Who we are

 What third parties we receive data from

 What automated decision making and/or profiling we do with user data

 Data from the Entry Form is stored in a password protected database as provided by Ecommerce Templates.
 Access is limited to only those Lions that 100% need to see it.
 We need to retain this information until after the event.

 When a successful entry has been made, the rider name, a broad indication of the rider’s location (i.e. county) and the rider’s club name (if entered) is automatically displayed on the web site entry list.
 This is done because riders like to see that their entry has gone through successfully.
-In the Humbug Chase we only display the first name of the rider.
-The school that the rider attends can also be entered if desired.

 Industry regulatory disclosure requirements